US Adds 428,000 Private Jobs In August, Below Expectations: ADP - UrduPoint

 Washington, (APP - UrduPoint / Pakistan Point News - 2nd Sep, 2020 ) :The US private sector created 428,000 new jobs in August, payroll services firm ADP said on Wednesday, far less than analysts expected as the economy attempts to rebound from Covid-19.

-Large businesses with more than 1,000 employees made up more than half of the gains, and the bulk of the new jobs were in services firms, which were hard-hit by shutdowns to stop the virus's spread, while manufacturing added just 9,000.
+Large businesses with more than 1,000 employees made up more than half of the gains, and the bulk of the new jobs were in services firms, which were hard-hit by shutdowns to stop the virus's spread.

+Manufacturing added just 9,000 jobs last month and has recouped less than half the positions lost in March and April when the pandemic struck.

+"Job gains are minimal, and businesses across all sizes and sectors have yet to come close to their pre-COVID-19 employment levels," said Ahu Yildirmaz, vice president and co-head of the ADP Research Institute.